Skip to content

 • Use NEC for comparisons and insight, not as final truth

-• When in doubt, measure → tweak → observe → iterate
+• When in doubt: measure → choke → tweak → observe → iterate

-When modelling antennas on boats, balconies, attics, or rooftops: NEC is an approximation, a starting point—not a guarantee.
-Floating conductors and complex clutter are better left out than “guessed in.”
-The real work is in measuring and adjusting on site.
+When modelling HF antennas on boats, balconies, attics, rooftops, RVs, or compromised gardens: NEC is an approximation, a starting point — not a guarantee.
+The model sees the idealized antenna you describe.
+The real world includes feedlines, common-mode currents, lossy return paths, dielectric loading, floating conductors, and hidden coupling.
+The real work is measuring and adjusting on site.

 Mini-FAQ

-• Can NEC model my balcony antenna exactly? — No. It cannot account for unknown bonds, clutter, and dielectric loading.
+• Can NEC model my balcony or boat antenna exactly? — No. It cannot account for unknown bonds, clutter, dielectric loading, feedline common mode, and lossy real-world connections unless they are known and modelled correctly.

 • Is NEC useless? — Not at all.
-It’s very useful for baseline design and comparative modeling.
+It is very useful for baseline design, understanding current distribution, and comparing clean antenna models.

-• How accurate are NEC gain numbers? — Usually off by at least 2–3 dB from reality in messy environments.
+• How accurate are NEC gain numbers? — In clean models they are useful.
+In messy HF installations they can easily be off by 2–3 dB or more.

-• What should I trust more? — NEC for shapes and trends; real measurements for truth.
+• What should hams trust more? — NEC for shapes, trends, and comparisons; real measurements for truth.

 Interested in more technical content?
 Subscribe to our updates for deep-dive RF articles and lab notes.